Naam Foundation: Work

 The foundation helps the farmers in drought-stricken areas of Maharashtra.
 The help is monetary and in-kind.
 In addition to the monetary help, the foundation is working on planting 1 crore trees, training and guidance to the farmers, farming centres, employment centres, etc. The foundation has adopted Dhondalgaon (tal.
-Vaijapur, dist.
-Aurangabad) and Aamala (district Vardhaa) villages.
+Vaijapur, Aurangabad) and Aamala (Wardha) villages.
 The foundation aims to grant employment to 500 youngsters and 30 women.
 The foundation has offices in the cities of Mumbai, Thane, Pune, Aurangabad and Nagpur.